stephanmg/VRL-SWC-Density-Vis/README.md

 - a working internet connection

 ### Build
-Open project in your favorite IDE with Gradle support, or use the Gradle commadn line tools and build.
+Open project in your favorite IDE with Gradle support, or use the Gradle command line tools and build.

 ## Example
 ![](/resources/img/sample.png)